-If you are looking for an inexpensive Eco-friendly alternative to store-bought natural detergents, the first step is to look at what you are using to wash your clothing.
-Natural detergents are great but pricey, and corporate greenwashing makes it increasingly challenging to determine which detergents are really green, and which are just masquerading as such.
+If you are looking for an inexpensive, planet-friendly alternative to store-bought natural detergents, the first step is to look at what you are using to wash your clothing.
+Natural detergents are great but can be pricey, and corporate greenwashing makes it challenging to determine which detergents are really green, and which are just masquerading.

-Making your own laundry detergent is far easier than it sounds, I’ve used this recipe for years.
-It is easy, effective, and if you can operate a cheese grater you can do it too!
+Making your own laundry detergent is far easier than it sounds.
+I’ve used this recipe for years; it’s easy and effective and doesn’t contain harmful ingredients.

 - 1 bar of Dr. Bronner’s soap, grated